 Coordination of recruitment and testing of research subjects.

 Assisting with implementation and running of a neuroimaging study recruiting and initial phone screening of research subjects.

 Coordinating medical and psychological screening of potential research subjects Maintenance of recruitment and study participation databases.

-Performs administrative duties such as: providing training and guidance to study participants and partners; assisting in developing and submitting grants, papers, abstracts, manuscripts and presenting studies; developing protocol manuals and data collection instruments; participating in field visits, responding to requests and questions from individuals, institutions, government agencies, and funding agencies; and participating in the design of research studies.
+May perform administrative duties such as: providing training and guidance to interviewers; assisting in developing and submitting grants, manuscripts, papers, abstracts, presenting studies; developing protocol manuals and data collection instruments; participating in field visits, responding to requests and questions from individuals, institutions, government agencies, and funding agencies; and participating in the design of research studies.

 Performs other related duties as assigned.

 Education: Bachelor's degree in epidemiology, sociology, psychology, nursing or field of study related to the research of the clinic.
 Master's degree preferred.
 Other: Consideration may be given for a unique combination of education and experience.

 May require training related to occupational safety and health, environmental compliance, shipping of hazardous materials and/or ionizing radiation.

 Experience with Excel, SPSS, or similar data analysis programs

 Statistical analysis of behavioral and/or physiological data